mmesh/docs/docs/platform/installation/nodes.md

 ---
 title: "Set Up Your Nodes"
-description: "Learn how to form your mmesh virtual private topology and start adding your nodes.
+description: "Learn how to form your mmesh virtual private network and start adding your nodes.
 Supported x86 and ARM on Linux, Windows and macOS."
 tags:
   - installation
   - configuration